Skip to main content

 Mid-City

 The Mid-City Community Parking District was established by the City Council in 1997.
-Two constituent non-profit groups currently act as the responsible entities to manage the CPD Program for their respective geographic areas within the district.
+Two constituent non-profit groups currently act as the entities responsible for managing the CPD Program for their respective geographic areas within the district.
 The El Cajon Boulevard Business Improvement Association (ECBBIA) serves as the Greater Mid-City Community Parking District advisory group and the University Heights Community Development Corporation (UHCDC) administers the University Heights neighborhood program.
 The goals of the Mid-City CPD are to improve mobility and parking in the community by increasing parking options, ensuring safe and friendly streets, increasing pedestrian activity and expanding alternative transportation options.

 The Mid-City Parking Committee meets the fourth Wednesday of the month at 11:30 a.m. at The Boulevard office, 3727 El Cajon Blvd.